 - One tablespoon of ginger juice mixed with two to three tablespoons of jaggery

-- Half a spoon of turmeric powder with hot water to consumed two times a day
+- Half a spoon of turmeric powder with hot water to be consumed two times a day

 - Vitamin C foods such as oranges, kiwis, and lemons